nus-cs2103-AY1718S2/addressbook-level4/collated/functional/WJY-norainu.md

     /**
      * Parses the given {@code String} of arguments in the context of the DeleteAppointmentCommand
      * and returns an DeleteAppointmentCommand object for execution
-     * @throws ParseException if the user input does not comform to the expected format */ public DeleteAppointmentCommand parse(String args) throws ParseException {
+     * @throws ParseException if the user input does not conform to the expected format */ public DeleteAppointmentCommand parse(String args) throws ParseException {
         try {